eloylp/image-scaler/README.md

 # Image scaler

-A cloud ready service designed to upload pictures and scale them accordingly.
+A cloud ready service designed to upload pictures and scale them based on a configuration.

 ## Key features
 * Dynamic configuration for scaling pictures.